ChandraHemant/htkc_utils/README.md

 # EmergentApp

-You can use direcly in your project a `EmergentApp`, surrounding your code
+You can use directly in your project a `EmergentApp`, surrounding your code

 It handle directly EmergentTheme & Navigation (and all possibilities of MaterialApp )